 –Detective Comics #846-850 (“BATMAN R.I.P. – HEART OF HUSH”)

-It’s taken two-and-a-half years for Hush to fully recover from his near-fatal encounter with the Joker.
-With rumors swirling about the mysterious Black Glove organization moving into Gotham and with the gossip columns reporting that Bruce and Jezebel Jet are “getting serious,” Tommy decides its time to make his presence felt again.
+It’s taken over two years for Hush to fully recover from his near-fatal encounter with the Joker.
+With rumors swirling about the mysterious Black Glove organization moving into Gotham and with literally every gossip column on the planet reporting that Bruce and Jezebel Jet are “getting serious,” Tommy decides its time to make his presence felt again.
 Tommy announces his return by shooting and hospitalizing the debuting Dr. Aesop, just as Batman and Catwoman are about to apprehend the new villain.
 A night later, while busting the escaped Tweedle-Dum and Tweedle-Dee, Batman discusses Hush’s return with Nightwing and Robin.
-The Dark Knight then chases after Scarecrow, who has been hired by Hush to abduct a ten-year old boy, Colin Wilkes.
+The Dark Knight then chases after Scarecrow, who has been hired by Hush to abduct a ten-year-old boy, Colin Wilkes.
 After Batman saves the child, who Scarecrow has pumped full of Venom, the Caped Crusader sends Scarecrow back to Arkham, but learns that this encounter with the villain was a mere distraction.
-NOTE: Scarecrow has unwittingly created a new superhero.
-Colin has a unique reaction to the Venom and can now “hulk up” into a monster-man at will following this incident, although we won’t see him again for a while.
+(NOTE: Scarecrow has unwittingly created a new superhero; Colin has a unique reaction to the Venom and can now “hulk up” into a monster-man at will following this incident, although we won’t see him again for a while.)
 Back to our story at hand, Hush has stabbed Selina Kyle and surgically removed her heart!
-Batman rushes to the hospital where he learns further that Selina has been hooked up to an experimental Mr. Freeze-based life support tech which is barely keeping her alive.
-Bats confronts Hush at his abandoned hospital hideout, where the latter reveals Selina’s heart, still functional and attached to another Freeze system.
+Batman rushes to the hospital where he further learns that Selina has been hooked up to experimental Mr. Freeze-based life support tech, which is barely keeping her alive.
+Batman confronts Hush at his abandoned hospital hideout where the latter displays Selina’s heart, still functional and attached to another Freeze system.
 Hush, before knocking out Batman, also reveals that he has undergone plastic surgery and now looks exactly like Bruce Wayne!
 Hush (as Bruce) goes to Wayne Manor and tries to kill Alfred, but Batman has already escaped the hospital hideout and warned Alfie by phone.
 Batman delivers the heart to Mr. Terrific and Dr. Mid-Nite and then rushes home to fight his lookalike in the Batcave.
-During the fight, Hush crashes a Whirly-Bat and washes away in one of the underground caverns.
-Meanwhile, the superhero docs perform live saving surgery on Selina and Zatanna gives her a magical healing lotion.
-Afterward, Bruce comforts Selina and they confess how much they both deeply and truly love each other.
+During the fight, Hush crashes a Whirly-Bat and washes away in one of the underground cavern waterways.
+Meanwhile, the superhero docs perform life-saving surgery on Selina and Zatanna gives her a magickal healing lotion.
+Bruce is shown waiting valiantly by Selina’s bedside in a flashback from Bruce Wayne: The Road Home – Catwoman #1.
+When Selina wakes up, Bruce comforts her.
+Bruce and Selina then confess how much they both deeply and truly love each other.
 In a tender embrace, they share an ever-unfaithful-to-Jezebel, heartwarming, and passionate Bruce/Selina kiss.
-There is also a single-panel flashback showing Bruce valiantly waiting by Selina’s bedside from this story-arc in Bruce Wayne: The Road Home – Catwoman #1.

-NOTE: Martin Suarez, winner of the special primary election earlier in the year, wins a special congressional mandated Springtime Presidential Election.
+–NOTE: In a reference in Supergirl Vol. 5 #44.
+Mid April.
+Martin Suarez, winner of the special primary election several months ago, wins a special congressional-mandated springtime Presidential Election.
 Suarez will be inaugurated later in the year.
 Horne remains President for now, which is unfortunate for him since he will have to deal with the upcoming Final Crisis.

-ANOTHER NOTE: Superman’s adopted father, Jonathan Kent, is killed by Braniac (as seen in Action Comics #870).
-Also due to Braniac’s meddling, the bottle city of Kandor is restored to full-size in Antarctica.
+–NOTE: In Action Comics #870.
+Superman’s adopted father, Jonathan Kent, is killed by Brainiac.
+Also, due to Brainiac’s meddling, the bottle city of Kandor is restored to full-size in Antarctica.
 There is now an entire city of Kryptonian Supermen on Earth.

 –Batman in Barcelona: Dragon’s Knight #1

-This story takes place from April 22 to April 23.
+April 22 to April 23.
 Scarecrow and Mad Hatter are able to convince a crazed Killer Croc that he is the dragon from the myth of Saint George.
 Croc breaks out of Arkham and travels to Barcelona, Spain where he begins killing random women.
-Batman travels to Barcelona, where he has a secret headquarters underneath the National Art Museum of Catalonia, thanks to Waynetech overseeing construction of any new wings to the building.
+Batman travels to Barcelona where he has a secret headquarters underneath the National Art Museum of Catalonia, thanks to Waynetech overseeing construction of any new wings to the building.
 The Dark Knight then dukes it out with Croc all over scenic Barcelona.
 Eventually, Batman slays the dragon, literally stabbing Croc in the shoulder with a sword.
-Oh, and Bruce’s Spanish friend Kris is disappointed that he never amounted to anything in life more than a party-minded playboy.
+Oh, and Bruce’s Spanish friend Kris is disappointed that Bruce never amounted to anything in life more than a party-minded playboy.

 –Batman 80-Page Giant 2011 #1, Part 4